jadabrown822/SpaceShump/README.md

   }
 ```

 __7.__ Save the _BoundsCheck_ script, and return to Unity, and click Play.
-Enemy_0 should move down the screen as it did before and then destory itself when it passes off the bottom of the screen. __Unity will continue to be in Play mode during these lettered steps__
+Enemy_0 should move down the screen as it did before and then Destroy itself when it passes off the bottom of the screen. __Unity will continue to be in Play mode during these lettered steps__
 > __a.__ Select _Hero_ in the Hierarchy
 >
 > __b.__ In the _BoundsCheck (Script)_ component Inspector, set _keepOnScreen_ to _false_ (unchecked, so that Hero can move off screen)